Winner · Zama Developer Program — Mainnet Season 2

 Public chains expose too much.
 Regulated finance needs the opposite.

-RWA platforms, stablecoin issuers, and regulated DeFi applications must verify investor eligibility, jurisdiction, sanctions exposure, risk tier, and transaction limits.
-Today these checks are handled offchain, or through public allowlists.
-Both are leaky: allowlists publish counterparty relationships, offchain compliance breaks composability and auditability.
+RWA platforms, stablecoin issuers, and regulated DeFi must verify investor eligibility, jurisdiction, sanctions exposure, risk tier, and transaction limits.
+Today these checks run offchain or through public allowlists — and both leak.

 • Investor identity, jurisdiction, and risk are commercial signal.